elixir-europe/infectious-diseases-toolkit/socioeconomic-data/data-sources.md

 ### Existing approaches

-- [CESSDA Data Catalogue (CDC)](https://datacatalogue.cessda.eu/): As a consortium of Social Science Data Archives with Service Providers (SPs) from [22 member states](https://www.cessda.eu/About/Consortium), CESSDA contains a wealth of social science data from throughout Europe.
+- {% tool "cessda-data-catalogue" %}: As a consortium of Social Science Data Archives with Service Providers (SPs) from [22 member states](https://www.cessda.eu/About/Consortium), CESSDA contains a wealth of social science data from throughout Europe.
 This data is aggregated through the CDC, which contains descriptors of over 40,000 data collections from CESSDA's SPs.
-- [EUI COVID-19 SSH Data Portal](https://eui-covid-data.cottagelabs.com/): This portal "*provides integrated search, discovery, and linking to datasets published on the web relevant for COVID-19-related research in the Social Sciences and Humanities.*" The metadata provided by the platform comes from data sources selected by academic staff at EUI through a thorough curation process, and the platform will develop bespoke services such as the ability to merge data from multiple data sources.
+- {% tool "eui-covid-19-ssh-data-portal" %}: This portal "*provides integrated search, discovery, and linking to datasets published on the web relevant for COVID-19-related research in the Social Sciences and Humanities.*" The metadata provided by the platform comes from data sources selected by academic staff at EUI through a thorough curation process, and the platform will develop bespoke services such as the ability to merge data from multiple data sources.